MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/production-support-monitoring.md

 Environment monitoring is a set of tools that help you to monitor and [troubleshoot the health of your environments through LCS portal](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/lifecycle-services/monitoring-diagnostics).

-Within a specific environment page of the project, you will find a link that will guide you to this dashboard on the monitoring section.
+Within a specific environment page of the project, you'll find a link that will guide you to this dashboard on the monitoring section.

 Some of the tools available are: